dustydevelops/SocialWizard/README.md

 Still in the works. right now, you can use this to automate birthday wishes on facebook or login to instagram.
-I should have the wish your freinds happy birthday feature done soon. button.

 -----------------------------------------
           Dependencies:
 -----------------------------------------